Macrometacorp/jsC8/docs/Reference/Collection/Indexes.md

 Creates a cap constraint index on the collection.

-**Note**: This method is not available when using the driver with C8 3.0 and higher as cap constraints are no longer supported.
+Note:-This method is not available when using the driver with C8 3.0 and higher as cap constraints are no longer supported.

 **Arguments**